Why Are We Lonely, It’s Too Easy to Let Things SlidePin

 Why Are We Lonely, It’s Too Easy to Let Things Slide

-I had dinner the other night with two dear friends of mine.
-We all used to work in the same office, and became great friends.
-Over the years we all went our separate ways professionally, but I try to keep in touch with them both, poorly most of the time, to be honest.
+I had dinner with two dear friends the other night.
+We all used to work in the same office and became great friends.
+Over the years, we all went our separate ways professionally, but I try to keep in touch with them both—poorly most of the time, to be honest.

-Naturally, I was very excited to be able to get dinner with them both while I’m in town, but as we finished up making our plans, I realized that while I had seen both of them on trips back to Ohio over the past couple of years, they hadn’t seen each other in longer than that.
+Naturally, I was very excited to have dinner with them both while I was in town.
+Still, as we finished making our plans, I realized that while I had seen them on trips back to Ohio over the past couple of years, they hadn’t seen each other in longer than that.

-I live in another state. hundreds of miles away.
-It’s understandable that we would only be able to spend time together infrequently.
+I live in another state.
+Hundreds of miles away.
+Understandably, we would only be able to spend time together infrequently.
 They work within two blocks of each other every day.

 Now, I’m not sharing this to shame them.
 I did plenty of good-natured shaming in person.
-But, I think this situation is illustrative of something we all experience in our own relationships.
+But I think this situation illustrates something we all experience in our own relationships.
 We mean to keep in touch.
-We mean to be social.
+We suggest being social.
 We mean to get together and reach out to our friends.
-But something comes up, we forget, we blow it off, promising to send a note over the weekend, or try and get together after the holidays, etc. Then, something else comes up, and pretty soon it’s been six months, a year, more.
+But something comes up: we forget, we blow it off, promise to send a note over the weekend, try to get together after the holidays, etc. Then, something else comes up, and pretty soon, it’s been six months, a year, more.

 It’s sad, but we all do it.
-Instead of staying connected to the people we care about, we get busy, and our actions show that maybe these people aren’t so important to us.
-And then we see the chronic loneliness and mental health struggles and wonder why.
+Instead of staying connected to the people we care about, we get busy, and our actions suggest they might not be as important to us.
+And then, we see the chronic loneliness and mental health struggles and wonder why.

 None.
 Not a single day is promised to us.

-Send that note.
-Make that call.
-Schedule that lunch or coffee.
-Your work, or that book, or that Twitter beef can wait.
+Send that note, make that call, and schedule that lunch or coffee.
+Your work, that book, or that Twitter beef can wait.

 Similar Posts